-The disadvantages of budgeting include:
+The disadvantages of budgeting include the following:

 - Time required.
 It can be very time-consuming to create a budget, especially in a poorly-organized environment where many iterations of the budget may be required.
 The time involved is lower if there is a well-designed budgeting procedure in place, employees are accustomed to the process, and the company uses budgeting software.
 The time requirement can be unusually large if there is a participative budgeting process in place, since such a system involves an unusually large number of employees.

 - Gaming the system.
 An experienced manager may attempt to introduce budgetary slack, which involves deliberately reducing revenue estimates and increasing expense estimates, so that he can easily achieve favorable variances against the budget.
 This can be a serious problem, and requires considerable oversight to spot and eliminate.